-Let Our Baltimore Law Firm Help Your Pursue Disability Benefits for Complex Regional Pain Syndrome
+Let Our Washington DC and Baltimore Lawyer Help You Pursue Disability Benefits for Complex Regional Pain Syndrome

 What Is Complex Regional Pain Syndrome?

 All injuries cause a certain amount of pain, but the pain from CRPS is different in that it causes pain out of proportion to the severity of the injury.
 In other words, it causes the injury to hurt more than it should.
 There are two forms of CRPS, although they have the same symptoms:

 - Type 1: Also known as Reflex Sympathetic Dystrophy Syndrome (RSDS), it occurs after an injury that does not directly damage the nerves in the affected limb.

 - Type 2: Formerly known as causalgia, it occurs when there is a distinct injury to the nerve in the affected limb

 Most cases of CRPS are fairly mild and tend to subside over the course of several months.
 However, more severe cases can result in significant disability and may constitute a qualifying illness for Social Security disability.
 In many cases, the long-term severity of CRPS depends significantly on the sufferer’s underlying health.
 There is currently no known cure for CRPS.